Slackadays/Clipboard/README.md

 # 📋 Clipboard
-Cut, copy, and paste anything anywhere you want, all from the comfort of your terminal!
-The ultimate clipboard system for the command line.
+Cut, copy, and paste absolutely anything anywhere you want, all from the comfort of your terminal!
+This is the ultimate clipboard system for the command line.

 **Clipboard...**
 - **is really tiny**.
-Clipboard rings in at mere kilobytes for most/all platforms.
+We're serious about code size; Clipboard rings in at mere kilobytes on most platforms.
 - **is really simple**.
-Clipboard takes no time to learn because there's nothing to learn.
+We're serious about scope; Clipboard is exactly that, a clipboard.
 - **is really friendly**.
-Clipboard is one of the most user-friendly pieces of software out there.
+We're serious about UX; Clipboard is zero-config and is carefully designed to be friendly to newbies and power users alike.
-- **just works everywhere**.
-Clipboard works on any Windows or POSIX (Linux, macOS, *BSD, etc.) system and has ZERO dependencies.
+- **"just works" everywhere**.
+We're serious about compatibility; Clipboard works on any Windows, Linux, macOS, FreeBSD, or OpenBSD system, or anything that supports C++20, all with ZERO dependencies.
 - **looks pretty**.
-Colors make everything nicer. 🌈 Say adiós to boring black & white!
+We're serious about design; Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
 - **saves time**.
-Stop making temporary directories or memorizing file locations.
-Say hello to productivity!
+We're serious about productivity; Stop making temporary directories or memorizing file locations!

+**You can disable colors with the NO_COLOR environment variable.

 # How To Use